juju/juju-gui/docs/process.rst

 - Make a new release of the juju-gui charm by doing the following.

-  - Get a clean branch of the charm trunk owned by juju-gui:
+  - Get a clean branch of the development charm trunk owned by juju-gui:
-    ``bzr branch lp:~juju-gui/charms/precise/juju-gui/trunk/ juju-gui-trunk``.
+    ``bzr branch lp:~juju-gui/charms/precise/juju-gui/trunk/ develop-trunk``.
-  - Get a clean branch of the released branch trunk (from charmers):
+  - Get a clean branch of the released precise branch trunk:
-    ``bzr branch lp:charms/juju-gui charmers-trunk``.
+    ``bzr branch lp:charms/juju-gui precise-release``.
+  - Get a clean branch of the released trusty branch trunk:
+    ``bzr branch lp:charms/trusty/juju-gui trusty-release``.
+  - Change to the develop-trunk directory: ``cd develop-trunk``.
+  - Merge possible changes from the precise released charms to trunk:
+    ``bzr merge ../precise-release``.
+  - If required, commit the changes by running the following:
+    ``bzr ci -m "Merged changes from the released charm."``.
-  - Merge possible changes from the charmers' charm to trunk:
+  - Merge possible changes from the trusty released charms to trunk:
-    ``bzr merge -d juju-gui-trunk charmers-trunk``.
+    ``bzr merge ../trusty-release``.
-  - If required, commit the changes by running the following from the juju-gui-trunk directory:
+  - If required, commit the changes by running the following:
-    ``bzr ci -m "Merged changes from the released charm."``
+    ``bzr ci -m "Merged changes from the released charm."``.
-  - Copy the new release to the releases directory of the charm (i.e. ``juju-gui-trunk/releases``).
+  - Copy the new GUI release to the releases directory of the charm (i.e. ``develop-trunk/releases``).
   - Remove the old release present in the same directory, and add the new one to the repository, e.g.:
     ``bzr rm releases/juju-gui-0.10.1.tgz && bzr add``.
   - Bump the charm revision up.
   - Commit the changes:
     ``bzr ci -m "Updated to the newest juju-gui release."``.
-  - Switch to the charmers' charm directory (charmers-trunk).
+  - Switch to the precise release charm directory: ``cd ../precise-release``.
-  - Merge the new changes from trunk: ``bzr merge ../juju-gui-trunk/``.
+  - Merge the new changes from trunk: ``bzr merge ../develop-trunk/``.
   - Set a bzr tag for the release, e.g.: ``bzr tag 0.11.0``.
   - Commit the changes: ``bzr ci -m "New charm release."``
   - If the merge step above shows more changes than just the new GUI release,